shiveshnavin/react-native-boxes/README.md

 ## Dependencies

 Make sure you have following dependencies installed.
-The versions can be satisfying version but must not have ny breaking changes.
+The versions can be any satisfying version but must not have any breaking changes.

 ```
     "@expo/vector-icons": "^13.0.0",